wangby511/System-Design-Architecture-and-Infra/unique-id-generator.md

 * The system should be able to scale to accommodate a large number of requests each second.

+**Highly available** - it is a mission-critical system.

 ## Solution

+Twitter Snowflake Approach

+Twitter creates its own random ID generator called **Twitter Snowflake** to create unique IDs for tweets, users, messages and all other objects that need identification.

+This is a 64-bit unique ID generator that was inspired by the above similar service.

 1. Epoch timestamp in millisecond precision - 41 bits (gives us 69 years with a custom epoch)
 2. Configured machine id - 10 bits (gives us up to 1024 machines)